salemandreus/UpskillLinks/README.md

     https://www.udemy.com/course/automate/

-    _My review: Easy to understand, follows the book pretty closely.
+    _Easy to understand, follows the book pretty closely.
 For programmers and non-programmers.
     Going through the course helps ensure you have a solid grasp of fundamentals.
-Recommended for foundational knowledge particularly if you find video an easier medium than books for comprehensive learning._
+Recommended for foundational knowledge particularly if you find video an easier medium than books for learning._

     Format: [Udemy] **Short Video Course**